Here’s all about Office 2019 for Windows – the facts, prices and shortcomings. There’s a matching page about Office 2019 for Mac.

 Windows 10 only

-Office 2019 for Windows will only work on Windows 10.
+Office 2019 for Windows only works on Windows 10.

 Microsoft can probably give some vague technical reasons for dropping Windows 7 and 8, the real reason is money.
 Microsoft has always used Office compatibility to push sales of newer Windows.